JQZ-Brown/personal-academic-website/content/authors/admin/_index.md

 ---

-I'm a Ph.D. student at the Department of Computer Science, Brown University and I work with [Dr. Ritambhara Singh](https://rsinghlab.org/).
-My research is about developing and applying **machine learning** methods to analyze **single-cell genomic data**.
-In particular, my current research project focuses on modelling cell developmental dynamics from single-cell multi-omic data.
+I am a PhD candidate in the Department of Computer Science at Brown University and I work with [Dr. Ritambhara Singh](https://rsinghlab.org/).
+My research interest is developing machine learning methods to explore complex structures inherent in single-cell measurement data.
+These structures, such as gene-gene coexpression networks and cellular dynamics, are critical to understanding the intricate processes of developmental biological systems.
+My work emphasizes creating scalable and efficient algorithms tailored to tackle challenges arising from real-world biological applications, ensuring that theoretical advancements translate effectively into practice.
+In particular, my current research project focuses on modelling cell developmental dynamics from temporal multi-modal single-cell data.

 Before joining Brown, I received my bachelor's degree in software engineering at Southeast University, China.
 I worked there with [Dr. Beilun Wang](https://cse.seu.edu.cn/2019/0105/c23024a257533/pagem.htm) mainly on developing statistical methods for graphical model structure estimation.